 For this competition you need to bring everything you want to use other than the machines and the grinder, unless you want to bring your own grinder.
 So, your beans (of course!), cups, table settings, water glasses, tampers, cloths...refer to the rules.

 It's up to you!
 As long as you hone your skills, and READ THE RULES thoroughly you should be fine.
 The competitions are as much about learning as they are about winning, and of course about meeting people!
 You can speak to your coffee supplier, or other people you know in the industry for advice, or get in touch with past entrants and other UK baristas though the Facebook group and the many coffee blogs!
 The coffee industry is full of people wanting to spread the love and share their knowledge, tap into it and make some new friends!

-There will be a number of barista training days taking place in the run up to the competitions – sign up at www.scaeuk.com to receive details as soon as they are announced.
+There will be a number of barista training days taking place in the run up to the competitions - Keep an eye on www.scaeuk.com for announcements.

 Again, this is completely up to you.
 We recommend getting yourself used to your presentation, and then as you become more confident start presenting to your colleagues and friends.
 It can be daunting being on the stage in front of the judges and the audience, so the more use to this you are, and the more you have been through your presentation the better.